 - A. Profit or loss of each operating segment does not include non-operating income and expenditures, such as other income, other gains and losses, finance costs and income tax expenses. - B. Revenue between segments is eliminated on consolidation and is reflected under "Reconciliation and elimination".
 Other reconciliations and eliminations are disclosed in detail below. - (2) Reconciliation of revenue, profit or loss, assets, liabilities and other significant items of reportable segments

 A. Revenue

-For the year rs ended
+For the years ended

-Decembe er 31,
+Decemb er 31,

-2021 202
+2022 2021

-Total revenue of reportable segments \$80,250 \$712,967
+Total revenue of reportable segments \$282,961 \$80,250

-Elimination of revenue between segments (74,600) (46,155)
+Elimination of revenue between segments (276,025) (74,600)

-Group revenue \$5,650 \$666,812
+Group revenue \$6,936 \$5,650

 B. Profit or loss